junkmechanic/meloCBR/README.md

 to commit the databse if there is an error midway while inserting cases from a piece.

+Pending Changes:
+1. Efficient storage of notes.
+Using the same note for different cases.
+Will involve major change in the casemaker module.
+From what I can imagine, the insert case function will need a list of all the possible combinations of distinct note objects that it will compare the current note with.
+If found, then the current note can be discarded and the NID of the existing note and be returned to the insertcase function to be stored as the link to this existing note for the current case.

 Lessons learnt:
 1. Use ORM.